Sohaibkhan100/sohaibkhan100/README.md

 ## Computer Scientist to be
 💻I’m currently learning python,dart and flutter

--Always look forward to learn more and contribute in this feild of information and technology
+-Always look forward to learn and contribute in this feild of information and technology